numba/numba/docs/source/user/stencil.rst

 ==================

 Stencil kernel definitions may take any number of arguments with the following provisions.
-The first parameter must be an array.
+The first argument must be an array.
-The size and shape of the output array will be the same as the first parameter.
-Additional parameters may either be scalars or arrays.
-For array parameters, those arrays must be at least as large as the first array in each dimension.
-Array indexing is relative for all such input array parameters.
+The size and shape of the output array will be the same as that of the first argument.
+Additional arguments may either be scalars or arrays.
+For array arguments, those arrays must be at least as large as the first argument (array) in each dimension.
+Array indexing is relative for all such input array arguments.

 .. _stencil-kernel-shape-inference: